Updated: Mar 12

 Working with a coach is undoubtedly a big investment.
 But if you find that coach that unlocks your inspiration to finally make that career move, start that business or empower you to take control of your life – it can be truly transformative!

-There are so many coaches to choose from out there with multiple disciplines from career, leadership and executive coaches to sales, wellbeing and mindset coaches.
+There are so many coaches to choose from out there with multiple disciplines from career coach, entrepreneur coach, leadership coach, executive coach to sales, wellbeing and mindset coaches.
 But finding the right coach can be difficult as it’s an unregulated industry and it’s hard to know what to ask when it comes to screening potential coaches.
 And to be honest it's very easy to get swept along with buying coaching services based on attractive marketing and clever selling techniques.

 But to avoid wasting your money and not getting the results you deserve here's what I would want to know from any potential coach:

 1. What experience does this individual have in the specialism you’re looking for e.g. if they are a business coach, what’s their experience in advising businesses (other than running their own)?
 Or if they are a career coach, how many clients have they coached?
 Or if they are an expert in confidence what’s the theoretical/research that underpins their philosophy?

 2. What’s their approach to professional development?
 Do they regularly update their training?